Dow falls as US-China trade wars intensify

 And Platte wonders if all the trade bluster from Trump is still just that -- tough talk.

-"It's foolish to think that the US alienating trade partners would not be a risk but I think Trump is trying to improve his bargaining position," Platte said.
+"It's foolish to think that the US alienating trade partners would not be a risk, but I think Trump is trying to improve his bargaining position," Platte said.